ToxxyTheTrash/FuchsiaDarkness/README.md

 ## Stylus - READ FIRST!

-because i'm a dumb fuck and i'm handling usercss FOR THE FIRST TIME, i don't know why but it applies the theme to **EVERY WEBSITE** despite me setting it to only apply to discordapp.com, but mainly only button radiuses and masks, not colors.
-If you like this, you may use the usercss freely in Stylus, otherwise do not get it or exclude it on every website you visit and something fucks up. *hmu if you know how to fix this*
+because i'm a dumb fuck and i'm handling usercss FOR THE FIRST TIME, i don't know why but it applies the theme to **EVERY WEBSITE** despite me setting it to only apply to discordapp.com cause ```@-moz-document domain("discordapp.com")``` doesn't seem to work. mainly only button radiuses and masks get changed and not colors.
+If you like this, you may using it, otherwise dont' get it or exclude it on every website you visit and something fucks up on it. *hmu in the issues if you know how to fix this*

 ## Installation for Stylus